-In the event of a successful Audit the Audit Management issues a Certificate to the Auditee within fifteen (15) business days of completion of the Audit.
+In the event of a successful Audit resulting in new or updated Primary Site or Cloud Region certification, the Audit Management issues a new or updated Certificate to the Auditee within fifteen (15) business days of completion of the Audit.

-2.5 Appeals
+3.5 Appeals

-In the event that the certification decision and/or Duration of Certification are disputed, the Auditee may lodge a submission with the Audit Management within twenty (20) business days of completion of the Audit.
+If the Audit Results, certification decision and/or Duration of Certification are disputed, the Auditee may lodge a submission with the Audit Management within twenty (20) business days of completion of the Audit.
 The Audit Management will refer the appeal to the Appeals Board.

 The Appeals Board is comprised of two Auditors, one each from different GSMA selected Auditing Companies and separate from the Auditing Companies that performed the Audit that is the subject of the appeal.
 For SAS-SM, the Appeals Board is comprised of representatives of the SAS-UP Auditing Companies, and vice versa.
-The individual Auditors from each auditing company that serve on the Appeals Board may be assigned by those Auditing Companies from a pool of suitably experienced Auditors pre-approved by GSMA, and may change per appeal.
+The individual Auditors from each Auditing Company that serve on the Appeals Board may be assigned by those Auditing Companies from a pool of suitably experienced Auditors pre-approved by GSMA and may change per appeal.